bifromqio/bifromq-docs/website/docs/02_installation/1_docker.md

 ## Docker Command

-Run the following command, which will run BifroMQ in `standalone` mode within a container as the Linux user `bifromq`.
+Run the following command, which will run BifroMQ within a container as the Linux user `bifromq`.

 ```
 docker run -d --name bifromq -p 1883:1883 bifromq/bifromq:latest